-The following are NOT to be considered as serious and compelling reasons for withdrawing from a course after the of instruction: Failure to acquire required course materials, performing poorly on course assignments, and dissatisfaction with the subject matter, class, or instructor.
-The following unforeseen situations are likely to be serious and compelling reasons: prolonged and debilitating student illness or injury, terminal illnesses of family members and significant others, death or injury of family members and significant others, and other unforeseen events that arise after the that prevent a student from attending a course for a prolonged period of time.
+The following are NOT to be considered as serious and compelling reasons for withdrawing from a course after the Census Date: Failure to acquire required course materials, performing poorly on course assignments, and dissatisfaction with the subject matter, class, or instructor.
+The following unforeseen situations are likely to be serious and compelling reasons: prolonged and debilitating student illness or injury, terminal illnesses of family members and significant others, death or injury of family members and significant others, and other unforeseen events that arise after the Census Date that prevent a student from attending a course for a prolonged period of time.
 However, the faculty member does not have to approve withdrawal from a course for these reasons, or other reasons, which are not deemed serious and compelling at the discretion of the instructor.

 When the appropriate form has been signed by the department chair and processed according to the instructions on the form, a "W" will be recorded on the student's transcript for that course.